ART ENCOUNTER'S BIENNIAL SPRING BENEFIT & ART AUCTION

 ABOUT THE EVENT

-Kaleidoscope will provide essential funding for our work throughout the greater Chicago area, which includes educational outreach programs for schools, senior homes, and social service agencies; art discussion programs for the public in artist studios and exhibition spaces; and a local mural program that makes art accessible to everyone in our community.
+Funds raised through Kaleidoscope will provide essential funding for Art Encounter’s work throughout the greater Chicago area, which includes educational outreach programs for schools, senior homes, and social service agencies; art discussion programs for the public in artist studios and exhibition spaces; and a local mural program that makes art accessible to everyone in our community.

 Meet our ART IMPACTS HonoreeS